 Ready, Fire, Aim!

-Note: This is an auto-generated transcript and may have transcription errors.
-Please excuse us for the same.
+Note: This is an AI-generated transcript and may have transcription errors.
+We apologize for any inconvenience this may cause.

 Robert Berkeley 0:03